-ADP reviews its information security policies at impacting the functioning of ADP's information s t least once systems. per year o r whenever there are major changes
+ADP reviews its information security policies at least once per year or whenever there are major changes impacting the functioning of ADP's information systems.

 Section 2 - Organization of Information Security

 Information Security Roles and Responsibilities

 The GSO consists of cross-divisional security teams leveraging a multi-disciplinary approach to compliance with cyber and information security standards, operational risk management, client security management, workforce protection and business resilience.
 Roles and responsibilities have been formally defined for all members of the GSO.
 The GSO is charged with the design, implementation and oversight of our information security program based on corporate policies.
 The GSO's activities are overseen by the Executive Security Committee, whose members include ADP's Chief Security Officer, Chief Executive Officer, Chief Financial Officer, Chief Strategy Officer, Chief Human Resources Officer, and General Counsel.